Enhancing Sequential Recommender with Large Language Models for Joint Video and Comment Recommendation: Methodology

 Contrastive learning is typically used to align instance representations across different latent spaces~\cite{DBLP:conf/icml/ChenK0H20,DBLP:conf/emnlp/GaoYC21}.
 In our LSVCR, the primary objective is to achieve alignment of personalized preference representations between the SR model and the supplemental LLM recommender.
 Specifically, we first perform data augmentation via comment diversification on inputs and then employ InfoNCE~\cite{DBLP:journals/jmlr/GutmannH10} with in-batch negatives to align the output representations of two models.

-\paratitle{Input augmentation via comment diversification.} In our scenario, there is abundant and diverse comment data, which can be leveraged for data augmentation.
-Specifically, we apply comment diversification with a certain probability to augment user video and comment interaction histories: (1) For each video interaction, we select two distinct popular comments to pair with the same video as inputs for the SR model and the LLM recommender.
-(2) For each comment interaction, we sample a couple of virtual interaction comments and mix them with the real interaction comments.
-Then, the mixed interaction comments are randomly allocated to the inputs of two components.
+\paratitle{Input augmentation via comment diversification.} In our context, apart from the comments that users have interacted with, there is also a vast amount of comment data.
+To improve data utilization, we introduce comment diversification for data augmentation.
+Specifically, we apply hot comments to augment user video and comment interaction histories with a certain probability: (1) For each video interaction record, we select two distinct popular comments to pair with the same video as inputs for the SR model and the LLM recommender.
+(2) For a given comment interaction record, assume that it contains k comments that the user has interacted with.
+We first sample k popular comments under the video as virtual interaction comments and mix them with the actual interaction comments.
+After that, we randomly allocate mixed interaction comments to two groups, each containing k comments.
+These two groups will be used to construct inputs for the SR model and the LLM recommender respectively.

 \paratitle{Preference representation contrastive learning.} In the personalized preference alignment stage, we jointly learn video and comment recommendation tasks.
-For each data instance, the sequential preference representation of the SR model is calculated by Eq.~\eqref{eq:sv} or Eq.~\eqref{eq:sc}.
-For the sake of brevity, here we no longer distinguish between the two tasks, and the representation is denoted as $\mathbf{s}$.
-Additionally, by the approach mentioned in Section~\ref{sec:llmmmodel}, we obtain the enhanced preference representation of the LLM recommender, denoted as $\tilde{\mathbf{s}}$.
+For each data instance, the sequential preference representation of the SR model is calculated by Eq.~\eqref{eq:sv} or Eq.~\eqref{eq:sc} according to the task objective.
+To simplify, here we no longer distinguish between the two tasks, and the representations are uniformly denoted as $\mathbf{s}$.
+Additionally, by the approach mentioned in Section~\ref{sec:llmmmodel}, we obtain the enhanced preference representation of the LLM recommender~(different task instances use different instruction templates), denoted as $\tilde{\mathbf{s}}$.
 The sequential-supplemental preference contrastive loss can be formulated as:

 where $\mathcal{R}_{\mathbf{s}}$ and $\mathcal{R}_{\tilde{\mathbf{s}}}$ denote batch preference representations that are generated by the SR model and the LLM recommender, respectively. $\operatorname{InfoNCE}(\cdot,\cdot,\cdot)$ represents InfoNCE loss, which can be written as: